CS 332

 Collaboration Policy

 With regard to collaboration, you are encouraged to discuss assignments with other students and to exchange ideas about how to solve problems.
 However, I ask that you compose your own final solutions to assignment problems.
 In particular, for problems that involve computer work, either programming or running simulations, you may discuss strategies for approaching these problems with classmates and receive general debugging advice from them, but you should write your own code, run your own simulations, and write up the conclusions of your work on your own.
-For problems requiring only a written analysis, you can again discuss strategies for solving the problems with classmates, but should write out the details of the problem solution on your own.
+For problems requiring only a written analysis, you can again discuss strategies for solving the problems with classmates, but should write out the details of the problem solution on your own, and in your own words.
 In the lab classes, you may sometimes work in pairs, and lab work can be shared between you and your partner.
+You may occasionally be required to work with a partner on an assignment problem — this will be stated clearly on the assignment handout.
 If you have questions about this policy, please talk to me.

 Course Directory

 Each student will have an individual account on the CS file server.
 If you have taken other computer science courses at Wellesley, you probably already have an account.
-If you have only taken CS111 or CS112, your account needs to be upgraded.
-See the account request page to create a new account, upgrade an existing one, or change your password.
+In any case, you should submit the Server Account Request form to create a new account or update an existing account to include CS332 drop folders.
+You can also use this form to change your password.

 Course Software

 All of the CS332 course software is written in MATLAB.
-At Wellesley, MATLAB 7.4, together with some useful toolboxes that include the Image Processing Toolbox, is available on the public Macs and PCs, and on the CS Department's Linux workstations.
-Installation CD's are available at the Knapp Media Center that can be used to install MATLAB onto personal computers (Macs or PCs) for use on the campus network.
-For more information about this option, see the Wellesley Desktop Computing webpage.
+At Wellesley, MATLAB 7, together with some useful toolboxes that include the Image Processing Toolbox, is available on the public Macs and PCs, and can be installed on your personal Mac or PC for use on the campus network (or off campus, through VPN).
+For more information about this option, see the Technology Support webpage.
 The MATLAB software is key-served, so there are a limited number of copies that can be used at one time.
 Please be sure to exit MATLAB when you are done using it!
 A student version of MATLAB can be purchased for $99.00 at the Mathworks website.

 Students with Special Needs